 In 2019 we switched to fully compostable poly bags, which are used to protect each individual garment.
 In 2020, we discovered that the recycling infrastructures in place locally and internationally were not yet developed to ensure that the bags end up in specialised facilities, which meet the specific conditions needed to industrially compost this type of material.
 Given this, we’re currently in the process of phasing out these bags and replacing with poly bags made from 100% recycled plastic, which can also be easily recycled at the warehouses and retailers we currently work with.

-Fashion is the second biggest polluting industry in the world, and we know we are part of the problem.
 We use the planet's resources, so it’s only fair to protect them, too.
 In 2020, we launched our first charity initiative, and committed to donating £1 for every online order we received to a chosen organisation that supports either environmental or social change.
 Since August 2020, we’ve supported the following not for profit companies: Climate Coalition, Amazon Watch, Sad Girls Club, Fashion Revolution (Black Friday Pledge), The Ocean Clean Up and Client Earth.

 To further cement our commitment, from March 2021, we became members of 1% for the Planet, a global set of businesses and individuals who are committed to making our world a better place.
 Partnering with them means that we donate 1% of our annual revenue to not for profit organisations that address the worlds environmental issues.
 By affiliating ourselves with these organisations, we share the message with our customers, and in turn use our platform to raise awareness on the topic of sustainability, the environment and the climate crisis.

 More information on our partnership can be found here.